Hem-G/harness-devrel-assignment-hem/README.md

 Each file in this repo is self-documented with plain-English comments.
 You can browse in order (app/ → k8s/ → design-doc/) to see how the code, Kubernetes manifests, and Harness pipeline fit together.

+## 🧭 Reproducibility Notes

+- This repository is fully self-contained for building and testing the microservice locally.
+- Harness pipelines are defined and executed in a private Harness account and is not available publicly.
+- Pipeline structure and execution logs are included in the companion Google Doc.

 ---

 ## 🎯 Objectives of the Assignment